physionetchallenges/physionetchallenges.github.io/2019/index.md

 __September 17, 2019:__ Official results for the 2019 PhysioNet [Challenge](/results/challenge.tsv) and [Hackathon](/results/hackathon.tsv) are now available.

 __July 8, 2019:__ Thanks to our sponsors, a pre-conference hackathon at Computing in Cardiology 2019 (with prize(s)) will take place on Sunday 8th September in Singapore.
 Registration is required.
-Rules and more information can be found [here](#hackathon) .
+Rules and more information can be found [here](#hackathon).

 __June 23, 2019:__ Two "wild card" teams were approved for inclusion in the Challenge.
 We are looking forward to meeting them in Singapore!

 __May 28, 2019:__ We are accepting requests for Google Cloud Credits ($500 per eligible team).
 Requests are due by 29 May, 2019.
 Please see [here](/content/challenge-2019/1.0.0/#google-cloud-credits) for more information on how to apply for them.
 Requests will be processed in order and sent on to Google.
 We cannot guarantee you will receive them, especially later in the competition.